prat41/prat41/README.md

 - 👋 Hi, I’m Prathamesh Gogawale
 - 👀 I’m interested in Full Stack Development with `Python`, `Django`, `React`
 - 🌱 I’m currently working on Web Development with the Tech Stack of Python, Flask, Django, React, Javascript, HTML-CSS
-- 💞️ I’m looking forward to get a job in the Domain of Web-Development to get an Edge out of myself
+- 💞️ I’m a full stack developer, constantly improving my skills and learning something new daily.
 - 📫
 <!---
 prat41/prat41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.